What is Proper Restraint and Seclusion of Arizona Students?

 Also, the school is likely to have a policy on this, which you can typically find in the parent or student handbook.

 Another thing to remember is that if a student is restrained, it must be by a school staff member with specialized training.
 So, they know how to do this properly so that the staff member is not injured and the student is not hurt.
 So, that’s when restraint can happen.

 State Laws for Seclusion

-But let’s talk about seclusion.
-Seclusion, on the other hand, is the involuntary isolation of a student in a room or space from which they cannot exit.
 There are special rules in state laws for seclusion as well.
-Students normally must be restrained to put them into seclusion.
-But if a student is put into seclusion, they must be able to be always observed.
-If there’s a window into the room or if they’re placed in an area where staff always has eyes on them.
+Students usually must be restrained to put them into seclusion.
+But if the teacher places the student into seclusion, that student must always be able to get observed.
+There must be a window into the room or in an area where staff always has eyes on them.